makdefense/makdefense-portfolio/Cyber Security 101/active-directory.md

 signed in to the user "phillip" and launched "powershell" app, i then inputted the code "Set-ADAccountPassowrd sophie -Reset -Newpassword (ReadHost -AsSecureString -Prompt 'NewPassword')
 -Verbose" press "enter and was prompted to create a new password to sophie.
 After changing the password for the user "sophie" i then logged into the user and captured the Flag that was on the desktop, which was "THM{thanks_for_contacting_support}."
+>
+> Next, i created an organizational unit called "Workstations" and clicked the folder "Computers" and selected the computers of: LPT-PHILLIP, LPT-SOPHIE, LPT-THOMAS, PC-CLAIRE, PC-DANIEL, PC-MARK, and PC-MARY, then dragged them to the folder titled "Workstations."
+After creating an organizational unit called "Servers" I then selected the computers of: SRV-DB01, SRV-DB02, and SVR-WEB01 and dragged them into that unit.
+>
+> After launching the "Group Policy Management" application i then implemented a policy where all users had to have a password with the minimum length of 10 characters.
+I did this by right-clicking on "default domain policy" then selecting "edit" option, then clicked the dropdown of the folder titled "Policies" under "Computer Configuration" then the dropdown of the folder "Windows Settings" then the dropdown of utility "Security Settings," then "Account Policies," then finally selected "Password Policy" and selected "Minimum password length" and changed the value from 7 to 10.

 ---